 Quality accommodation is everything

 Providing high-quality photos of your property can help set realistic expectations.
 You should also make sure that your property description is accurate.
-Travellers expressed disappointment when an accommodation was over-promised or was missing any listed amenities.
+Travelers expressed disappointment when an accommodation was over-promised or missing any listed amenities.
 For the latter, partners can still salvage the arrival experience by addressing these issues quickly and delivering on guests’ expectations.

 Check-in procedures set the tone of the stay

 Of the participants, the study reveals that most are happy with check-in procedures.
 In particular, they appreciate when contactless systems are in place amid coronavirus concerns, and enjoy the friendliness of the staff at both vacation rentals and hotels.